0 Recently Viewed Program(s)

 • Discover your specific triggers and symptoms.

-• Manage your time — prioritize, reduce and schedule time demands, balance activities.
+• Manage your time — prioritize, reduce and schedule time demands, and balance activities.

 • Develop healthy practices — eat properly, sleep seven to eight hours, exercise regularly, relaxation and meditation techniques.